 GeneCards Summary for ST3GAL5 Gene

 ST3GAL5 (ST3 Beta-Galactoside Alpha-2,3-Sialyltransferase 5) is a Protein Coding gene.
 Diseases associated with ST3GAL5 include amish infantile epilepsy syndrome and salt-and-pepper syndrome.
-Among its related pathways are Metabolism and Glycosphingolipid biosynthesis - ganglio series.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 GO annotations related to this gene include sialyltransferase activity and lactosylceramide alpha-2,3-sialyltransferase activity.
 An important paralog of this gene is ST3GAL4.

 UniProtKB/Swiss-Prot for ST3GAL5 Gene

 Catalyzes the formation of ganglioside GM3 (alpha-N-acetylneuraminyl-2,3-beta-D-galactosyl-1, 4-beta-D-glucosylceramide).